dhaev/react-chat-app/README.md

 ## Installation

-1. Create a `.env` file in the back-end folder using the variables in 'required_variables.txt'
+1. Create a `.env` file in the back-end folder using the variable names in 'required_variables.txt'
 2. Run `docker compose up` in the base folder

 ## Note